jinty/zgres/README.md

 - znode: a ZooKeeper data node in the ZooKeeper database
 - cluster group or database group: A group of master/replica providing one logical database, made up of one or more database clusters.

 ZooKeeper Directory Layout
 --------------------------

 In ZooKeeper, we have one directory which contains the information on all the nodes in multiple master-replica database groups.
-It is a directory with 3 sub-directories types:
+It is a directory with 4 sub-directories types:

     /state/{DATABASE_GROUP_NAME}_{IPADDR}:{PORT}
-        This contains all the information about a database cluster, healthy or not.
+        This contains all the information about a database cluster nodes, healthy or not.
 It is updated frequently with data such as the WAL log replay status.
-It is an ephemeral node and will dissapear if the cluster goes down or the connection to zookeeper is lost.
+It is an ephemeral node and will dissapear if the connection to zookeeper is lost.
         Ephemeral, created/maintained by the "deadman" daemon.

     /conn/{DATABASE_GROUP_NAME}_{IPADDR}:{PORT}